Sui Dynasty — Transient Empire with Inaugurator of Prosperity

 Facts About the Sui Dynasty

-The second emperor Yang Guang established many huge projects, such as the building of the big city Luo Yang and the Beijing-Hangzhou Grand Canal, while having initiated many large-scale wars.
+• The second emperor Yang Guang established many massive projects, such as building the big city Luoyang and the Beijing-Hangzhou Grand Canal, while initiating many large-scale wars.

 Emperor Yang Guang was an excellent poet too.